-Have you considered that there are three phases of tactical fitness for the student, candidate and the active duty member, each of them different?
+There are three phases of tactical fitness for the student, candidate and the active duty member, and each of them is different.
 The journey through these phases will require general and specific physical fitness training for you to be successful in any tactical profession.

 Phase 2 - Getting Through the Training -- Training for the specifics of your selection and future is critical to your success when going through basic or advanced training programs.
-A general level of fitness can typically handle the basic training level of training.
+A general level of fitness typically will suffice for the basic level of training.
 Sometimes, being a good high school athlete is enough to do well at boot camp.
 However, it depends on what your goals are after basic training.
 Getting into special programs requires a new level of fitness that many people neglect or do not know the level of fitness required in their future.
-When you see programs that boast an attrition rate of 50% or more, you can be most of those candidates did not prepare to get through the training, specifically.
+When you see programs that boast an attrition rate of 50% or more, you can be sure that most of those candidates did not prepare to get through the training, specifically.

-In fact, some influencers in the tactical fitness world have added a fourth phase that is very important, especially if you care about your quality of life after you have served and successfully navigated the first three phases of tactical fitness.
-Consider post-tactical career fitness as Phase 4 of Tactical Fitness.
+In fact, some influencers in the tactical fitness world have added a fourth phase that is very important, especially if you care about your quality of life after you have served and successfully navigated the first three phases.
+Consider post-tactical career fitness as Phase 4 of tactical fitness.

 Tactical Fitness: General and Specific Terms

 As with any type of fitness, there are general and specific terms.
-When someone trains to get his or her body to a level of fitness that incorporates strength, power, speed, agility, cardio endurance, muscle stamina, flexibility and mobility (the elements of fitness), it creates a well-rounded tactical foundation.
+When someone trains to get their body to a level of fitness that incorporates strength, power, speed, agility, cardio endurance, muscle stamina, flexibility and mobility (the elements of fitness), it creates a well-rounded tactical foundation.

-Generally speaking, a tactical athlete needs to be GOOD at all of the above elements of fitness.
-Being really good (or great) at one or two can be a detriment to other elements (in some cases) if having to endure advanced selection programs.
+Generally speaking, a tactical athlete needs to be good at the above elements of fitness.
+Being really good (or great) at one or two can be a detriment to other elements (in some cases) if enduring advanced selection programs.
 But that is the tactical fitness foundation you need generally to do your job and stay healthy.
 The level of fitness for that general foundation is capable of enduring most training programs, most days on the job, and is sufficient for most tactical professions.

-However, if your job requires a specialized skill set, a competitive application process, and a challenging selection program, training specific to many of the tested events of the future is also critical to success.
+However, if your job requires a specialized skill set, a competitive application process and a challenging selection program, specific training to many of the tested events is also critical to success.

 It really depends on the level of fitness you are seeking as to whether a general training program or a specific training program is required (as well as what phase you are in).
-For most people in the military, a general training program will help you meet the physical standards of bi-annual fitness tests, maintain your health and wellness, keep the uniform fitting nicely as you age and meet any of the job requirements needed day to day.
+For most people in the military, a general training program will help you meet the physical standards of biannual fitness tests, maintain your health and wellness, keep the uniform fitting nicely as you age and meet the day-to-day job requirements.